chainstack/docs/docs/platform/manage-your-organization-subscription-and-support-plan.md

 | Business     | Standard         | Professional or Premium for an extra charge | Standard or Professional |
 | Enterprise   | Standard         | Professional or Premium for an extra charge | Standard or Professional |

-## Changing your subscription plan level
+## Changing your subscription plan

 To change your subscription plan: